Breaking the cycle of crime:

 ANDE is changing the paradigm in law enforcement

 ANDE is a force multiplier:

-Rapid DNA is defined by the FBI as “the fully automated generation and interpretation of DNA profile in less than two hours in a ruggedized, field deployable appliance, by non-technical users.”
+Rapid DNA is defined by the FBI as "A term used to describe the fully automated (hands free) process of developing a DNA profile from a reference sample buccal (cheek) swab without human intervention."
 Moving DNA from the lab to the field enables law enforcement to identify individuals at the speed of their investigation.
 ANDE is being deployed broadly in two public safety areas: Investigative operations and booking facilities/other corrections centers.